Notice of Annual General Meeting

 1. Election of Chairman of the Annual General Meeting.

 2. Preparation and approval of the voting list.

 4. Election of one or two persons to check and verify the minutes.

-5. Determination of whether the Meeting has been duly convened.
+5. Determination of whether the Annual General Meeting has been duly convened.

-6. Presentation of the annual report and auditors' report and of the consolidated financial statements and the auditors' report on the consolidated financial statements.
+6. Presentation of annual report, auditors' report and the consolidated financial statements and the auditors' report on the consolidated financial statements.

 7. Resolution on the adoption of the income statement and balance sheet and of the consolidated income statement and the consolidated balance sheet.